HCDigitalScholarship/ds-cookbook/Djangology101.md

     items = item.objects.filter(name__icontains==item_name)
     return render(request, 'items.html', { 'items':items })
 ```
 - Note that we'll need to make the html file `items.html`.
 In the application directory create a new directory called templates (`$ mkdir templates`).
-Use a text editor to create and edit two files.
+Use a text editor to create and edit three html files.
 The first is `base.html`, which can be used to add a header, import javascript and css.
 It's a container for the dependencies that all our pages will need.
 It's a good way to keep the design of the project consistent across pages.
 Later we can add navbar, footer and other reusable blocks of html.
 *base.html*
 ```html
 {% load staticfiles %}